geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 - exchange the `uavRst` wrapper functions for setting up a `lidr` catalog by the original instructions below.

+## How to get started?

+For this first example we take a typical situation:
+* we have no idea about the software and possible solutions
+* we have no idea about LiDAR data processing and analysis
+* we just google to _lidR package tutorial _

+Among the top ten is [The lidR package book](https://jean-romain.github.io/lidRbook/){:target="_blank"}.
+So let's follow the white rabbit...

 ## Creating a Canopy Height Model (CHM) reloaded

 After successful application of the tutorial we will transfer it into a suitable script for our workflow.
 Please check the comments for better understanding and do it **step by step!** again.
 Please note that the following script is meant to be an basic example how: